-For more than 50 years, ETS has conducted ongoing research to ensure test quality.
-We have published more than 240 peer-reviewed research reports, books, journal articles and book chapters to support the TOEFL test design and validity.
+For more than 50 years, ETS has conducted ongoing research to ensure the quality of the TOEFL test.
+We have published more than 240 peer-reviewed research reports, books, journal articles and book chapters to support test design and validity.

 5. Do the test tasks simulate academic settings?

-It is important to confirm that the test tasks reflect true academic contexts.
-If not, the test scores should not be used for admissions decisions.
-The TOEFL test contains purely academic content and tasks created by working with experts in higher education to simulate university life and coursework and to identify the English-language demands faced by non-native English speakers.
+It is important to confirm that test tasks reflect true academic contexts.
+If not, test scores should not be used for admissions decisions.
+The TOEFL test contains purely academic content and uses tasks created by working with experts in higher education, to simulate university life and coursework and to identify the English-language demands faced by non-native English speakers.

 6. Are there enough international test facilities to provide a large, diverse applicant pool?